-If you have a school graduate in your house and are planning to host a fun party to celebrate the past year, here are a few ideas that will help make planning easy.
+If you have a school graduate in your house and are planning to host a fun party to celebrate the past year, here are a few ideas that will help make planning easy for graduation day.
 There are ideas for invitations, fun food, silly games, and a craft for the grads to go home with.

 Once you have printed out your invitations with the time, date and place of the party, roll each one up and tie around a red ribbon, making it resemble a diploma.
 You can add a fun apple print tag to the invitation to give it some flare.
 Hand them out to each child in the graduating class coming to the party.